Sifchain/sifnode/docs/tutorials/asymmetric-adds.md

+This tutorial demonstrates the ability to add asymmetrically to a pool.
-This tutorial demonstrates asymmetric adds it also shows how adding asymmetrically to a pool then removing liquidity is equivalent to performing a swap, that is the liquidity provider does not achieve a cheap swap by adding then removing from the pool.
+It also shows how adding asymmetrically to a pool then removing liquidity is equivalent to performing a swap, that is the liquidity provider does not achieve a cheap swap by adding then removing from the pool.